-FK Vojvodina strolled into the UEFA Cup second qualifying round on a night of mixed fortunes for Serbian clubs.
-Maccabi Tel-Aviv FC and HNK Hajduk Split both avoided an upset while there is also a Cypriot success story to report as uefa.com rounds up the action from the ten southern ties.
+Southern round-up: FK Vojvodina advanced on a night of mixed fortunes for Serbian clubs while Maccabi Tel-Aviv FC and HNK Hajduk Split both avoided an upset.

 Hibernians FC 0-2 FK Vojvodina (agg: 1-7) Vojvodina strolled into the UEFA Cup second qualifying round thanks to goals either side of half-time from Dušan Tadić and Ranko Despotović.
 The Serbian visitors to Malta extended their emphatic first-leg advantage with strikes on 30 and 61 minutes, and Hibernians' night was further soured by the second-half dismissal of midfielder Pablo César Doffo.

 Maccabi Tel-Aviv FC 4-0 FC Santa Coloma (agg: 4-1)